DawidSitnik/Neural-Network-Implementation-in-Matlab/readme.md

   <img src = "https://imgur.com/8ylBwIl.png"/>
 </p>

-W - set of all the weights

-n - learning rate
+W - set of all the weights, n - learning rate

 To obtain referencial efficiency of the network, the model was trained during 100 epochs, for 100 hidden layers and for n = 0.001.
 An error after each epoch can be seen at the plot below.